 Common lower limb acute injuries in kicking sports

 Kicking sports such as AFL and soccer involve a repetitive motion required to transition the ball from all sides of the field.
 The kicking movement demands a combination of flexibility, strength and the ability to apply force quickly.
-When trying to do so, it’s not uncommon for injuries to arise and limit the amount of time on the field.
-Due to the specific mechanics involved to kick a ball, largely a combination of hip flexion and extension, its common that particular muscles are more vulnerable to injury than others.
+When trying to do so, it’s not uncommon for injuries to arise and limit the amount of time on field.
+The specific mechanics involved in kicking are mainly a combination of hip flexion and extension.
+Due to this, it’s common that particular muscles are more vulnerable to injury.
 Here is a small list of some of the more frequently occurring acute injuries found in kicking based sports…

-Hamstring strains are common within kicking sports due to the kicking mechanism itself.
-When bringing the leg back in preparation to kick the ball, the hamstrings work hard by contracting and shortening in length at both the hip and the knee.
+- Hamstring strains are common within kicking sports due to the kicking mechanism itself.
+When bringing the leg back in preparation to kick the ball, the hamstrings work hard by contracting and shortening in length at the hip and the knee.
 The leg is then rapidly accelerated forward, taking the shortened hamstrings into a lengthened position.
 This can damage the hamstring in two possible ways.
 The first can be through the lengthening, or over-stretching of the muscle.
-The second is through the speed in which this dynamic change of position occurs, particularly when trying to decelerate the leg.
+The second is through the speed in which this dynamic change of position occurs.
+This happens particularly when trying to decelerate the leg.